His life and books

 From the first publication of his books Nat Gould has had some hostile critics but far more enthusiastic admirers.

-Seven of the novels of Nat Gould were made into films from 1916 to 1920.
-They are The Chance of a Lifetime (1916), A Gamble for Love (1917), A Turf Conspiracy (1918), A Fortune at Stake (1918), A Great Coup(1919), A Dead Certainty (1920) and A Rank Outsider (1920).
-Of these films The Chance of a Lifetime had already been dramatised for the stage.
-The screen writer of the film is unknown, as is that of A Fortune at Stake.
-Benedict James was the writer for A Gamble for Love (1917), Bannister Merwin for A Turf Conspiracy (1918), J. Bertram Brown for A Great Coup (1919), and Patrick L. Mannock for A Dead Certainty and A Rank Outsider (both 1920) (4).
+Seven novels were made into films: The Chance of a Lifetime (1916), A Gamble for Love (1917), A Turf Conspiracy (1918), A Fortune at Stake (1918), A Great Coup(1919), A Dead Certainty (1920) and A Rank Outsider (1920).
+Of these films had already been dramatised for the stage.
+The screen writers of the films of The Chance of a Lifetime and A Fortune at Stake are unknown.
+Benedict James was the writer for A Gamble for Love (1917), Bannister Merwin for A Turf Conspiracy (1918), J. Bertram Brown for A Great Coup (1919), and Patrick L. Mannock for A Dead Certainty and A Rank Outsider (both 1920) (2).

 (1) The Magic of Sport pages 203 and 204; Nat Gould: the Biography by Tom Askey (2017) pages 78, 105-106, 109, 114, 118 and 129.

 (2) Other films bearing titles of Nat Gould novels are The Second String (1915) and Warned Off (1920) but whether they are based on the novels of the same names is unknown.
 The director of Warned Off was Walter West 1885-1958 who had also directed or produced the films based on A Fortune at Stake, A Great Coup, A Gamble for Love and A Turf Conspiracy.